Core Faculty

 Assistant Professor

 Dr. Nevin earned his certification in Manual Physical Therapy from the University of St. Augustine.
-He is Fellowship trained in Orthopaedic Manual Physical Therapy and a Fellow of the American Academy of Orthopaedic Manual Physical Therapists.
+He is Fellowship trained in Orthopedic Manual Physical Therapy and a Fellow of the American Academy of Orthopedic Manual Physical Therapists.
 His primary teaching responsibilities are in clinical and functional anatomy and the examination and treatment of extremities and the spine.
 His clinical interests include orthopedics and manual therapy.

 Chantal Prewitt, PhD (email)